phpearth/docs/packages/ecommerce.md

----
-title: "Which eCommerce application should I use or which framework to use for building eCommerce application?"
+# Which eCommerce application should I use or which framework to use for building eCommerce application?
-updated: "October 22, 2014"
-permalink: "/faq/ecommerce/"
----

 Same question as with frameworks, CMSes and similar open source solutions comes as well with which eCommerce PHP application to use.